will-analyze/will-analyze.github.io/_posts/2024-09-29-HackTheBox_ServMon_Walkthrough.md

 allowed hosts = 127.0.0.1
 ```

-looks like it only allows for localhost to do the traffic.
+Looks like it only allows for localhost to do the traffic.

 we could edit the file, or we could try and make a tunnel via ssh and do some port forwarding so we can register as the localhost.